bugsbugsbux/notes-on-nix/notes-on-nix.md

 ## Overview:

-The idea behind nix is to declaratively manage the state of the operating system: From which packages are installed, to which services are enabled and even how programs are configured.
-Declaratively means, one states the intended result and the program figures out itself, how to achieve that.
+The idea behind nix is to *declaratively* manage the state of the operating system: not only which packages are installed, but also which services are enabled, how programs are configured, etc. Declaratively means, one states the intended result and the program (nix) figures out itself, how to achieve that.

 ## Nix language